bite-log/bite-log/group_agreement.md

     - Check in once by day before 5:30pm; discuss if we decide to meet somewhere else or if we can't make it
     - Answer any outstanding questions within 24 hours

-- Google Doc
-    - Place to input ideas
+- Google Doc - Place to input ideas
-    - Place where we have our on-going to-do list
+- GitHub Projects - Our to-do list / kanban board

 Other agreements: